Hans van Mierlo Foundation

 The Mr. Hans van Mierlo Foundation (Mr. Hans van Mierlo Stichting) is a Dutch policy institute linked to the Democrats 66 (D66) party.
 The foundation is named after journalist and politician Hans van Mierlo, the co-founder of the Democrats 66.
 The institute was formed in 1972 as the (Stichting Wetenschappelijk Bureau) and was renamed the (Kenniscentrum D66) in 2003.
 On 7 May 2011 the institute was renamed again in honor of co-founder Hans van Mierlo, who had died on 11 March 2010.

+The organisation is a member of the European Liberal Forum, a think-tank affiliated with the Alliance of Liberals and Democrats for Europe Party and the Renew Europe group in the European Parliament.